The Sonos Beam (Gen 1) vs Sonos Beam (Gen 2): Your Questions Answered

 What has stayed the same?

-Most press releases surrounding the new Beam G2 have focussed heavily on the new feature set it offers, but if you’re looking to upgrade your Beam or expand your Sonos system, it’s worth noting what’s stayed the same.
-Much like the rest of the Sonos S2 system, you’ll benefit from Airplay 2, Spotify Connect and Trueplay tuning; but below are some features specific to the Beam G1 that have been carried across to the new Beam G2:
+Most press releases surrounding the Beam (Gen 2) focussed heavily on the updated feature set it offers, but if you’re looking to upgrade your Beam or expand your Sonos system, it’s worth noting what’s stayed the same.
+Much like the rest of the Sonos S2 system, you’ll benefit from Airplay 2, Spotify Connect and Trueplay tuning; but below are some features specific to the Beam (Gen 1) that have been carried across to the new Beam (Gen 2):

 Same five internal drivers - Four mid-woofers & one tweeter along with 3 passive radiators.
 It’s just the processor that has been changed allowing this acoustic infrastructure to handle Dolby Atmos